Communities and Connections

 On both sides of the family, whole families migrated from England to Australia in the 1800s after one or two intrepid siblings came over to check it out and reported back – pack your bags!
 Ernest was born in Brisbane in 1891 just a few months after his grandmother, then his parents and two older siblings had arrived to join the advance party.
-He effectively had two lives: a long, carefree bachelorhood before committing to marriage and family when he was approaching fifty.
 This book, too, was produced just for family consumption.

 The Noads of Greenslopes – and Northcliffe – and Peregian Beach

 This final volume covers the marriage of Ernest and Maida, the lives of their two children John and Pat, and a brief note about the younger generations.
 In 1941 Ernest bought ‘Stornoway Cottage’, a modest fibro house on the dunes at Surfers Paradise – so it includes a very personal account of the transformation of a pristine paradise into the glitter strip.
 In 1990 ‘Stornoway Cottage’ was finally chewed up by developers as they chomped their way through the remaining old-timers on the street, and the family fled north to Peregian Beach – once again to witness a less traumatic transformation on the Sunshine Coast – where they still maintain a family getaway.
-This is a larger publication with lots of photos, and again it is for a family audience.
+Again this is for a family audience.